sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   $n=4,m=8$
   $n=6,m=4$
 - Problem 1.2 referred to by 9.1.3 Die Hard skipped due to that it is only to be as one reference of "the convention ... the nonnegative square root".
+- Problem 1.13 is skipped due to triviality.
 ## 2.1
 - p30 here
   > the fraction m0=p n0=p cannot be in written in lowest terms either